Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 ```
 Ok, so this is odd.
 What's happening with the instruction at `6038`?

 Simply adding 32767 to a number will put the number out of bounds.
-However, checking the spec, and the implemtation for `add`, the operation is modulo 37678.
+However, checking the spec and implementation for `add`, the operation is modulo 37678.

 ```csharp
 value = (ushort)((b + c) % MODULO)